sbieringer/csMALA/README.md

 # csMALA

-This Repo contains the Numerics of our Paper ["Statistical guarantees for stochastic Metropolis-Hastings"](https://arxiv.org/abs/2310.09335).
+This Repo contains the Numerics of our paper ["Statistical guarantees for stochastic Metropolis-Hastings"](https://arxiv.org/abs/2310.09335).
 This includes an implementation of a stochastic Metropolis Adjusted Langevin Algorithm (MALA) drawing auxiliary variables from a Bernoulli distribution $b_i \sim \mathrm{Ber}(\rho)$ for some $\rho\in (0,1]$ to construct batches of data.

 <img src="./src/figs_rm/fit.png" alt="Regression example" />